Cary home prices: Need some help understanding why they appreciate?

 Over time, the worth of a piece of real estate will fluctuate up and down.
-For the most part, house values appreciate in the long term.
-But, of course, there is always a certain amount of risk in real estate.
+House values appreciate in the long term typically.
+But there are no "sure things" in real estate, of course.

-When your home appreciates you have more equity to borrow against, and you'll generate a higher profit when you sell.
-There are different reasons why property values in Cary move up and down.
-So, how do you know what you're purchasing this year will appreciate over time?
-Choosing a real estate agent in Cary who recognizes the factors that drive local prices is the most important thing.
+When your home appreciates you have more resources to borrow against, and you make a greater profit when you sell.
+But how do you know what you're purchasing presently will appreciate over time?
+Property values in Cary rise and fall for different reasons.
+Choosing a REALTOR® in Cary who knows the factors that drive local prices is the most important element.

-Location in a community - Convenient access to schools, employment and amenities like shopping, restaurants and entertainment is important to many us and will greatly influence home values.
-So when it comes to holding their value, these regions usually appreciate much more reliably than areas lacking key features.
+Access to services - Being close to schools, employment and amenities like shopping, restaurants and entertainment is a big deal to many buyers and will greatly influence home values.
+So these regions consistently appreciate, or retain their value, best.